-This standard developed, by the International Grooving and Grinding Association (IGGA), specifies the procedures for conventional diamond grinding of city streets.
+This standard developed, by the International Grooving and Grinding Association (IGGA), specifies the procedures for Conventional Diamond Grinding for Pavement Preservation.
 The user of this standard shall be responsible to ensure that all local safety, health and environmental standards are made a part of the specifications.